Panquesito7/submodules-alternative/README.md

           add_repos: false                            # If enabled, this will clone all the repositories listed in your repos file.
           update_repos: true                          # When enabled, this will attempt to update all the repositories.
           squash_commits: false                       # Whether to squash all commits or not on every repository update/addition.
+          one_pr: false                               # Creates one single PR for everything if enabled.
+Works only for `update_repos` if disabled.
 ```

 You can also configure to run the workflow manually by using `workflow_dispatch` instead of `schedule`.\